Boost your sales with Candy Rack

 Probably the easiest way to hide the product from your Shopify store is by unpublishing from a particular sales channel.
 In the case of an online store, the default channel name is Online Store (surprisingly).

-Removing product from an Online Store sales channel
+Unpublishing product from the Online Store sales channel.

 To unpublish the product from the sales channel, follow these steps: